-I Robert Cal lavie, was born in Chicago Illinia, W. S. a. on the first of Jely 1916.
-My home town is how Angle, Religionia, U. S. a.
-Denlisted in the United States armo air Force in august of 1942.
-In 1944 I was sent to the Pacific Theatre of low and did not return to the United States until May of 1946 when I was discharged from the his Free and returned to civilian life.
-I was drefted back into service in Betwee 1981.
-In May 1984, Ileft the U.S.a. for Koren and arrived at Kil, Kensey, Force on June 1, 195x.
-I was assigned to the 13th Squalow, 3 ch Bomb Georp, 3rd Bomb Turng as a manigator On about the 12th of June I who told to report to Group Sprations for a special intelligence lecture in the group briefing room.
-This betwee was attended by about so pilets and naniptons.
-The lesture was give by a Captain Kasperzek.
-He said the purpose of this betwee was to familiarize in with one tipe of bestina bomband the procedures necessary to facilitate safe operational use.
-First of all he had a wooder mock-up of the bomb which looked about the size of a 500 lb.
-IP bont.
-It had four sections in each of which give infected insects were to be stoved.
-Each section had a door which would be opened by a seren; which saw longitudinally then the bomb, to a was, "Dropped bombs on assigned target, observation
+I Robert Cal Levie, was born in Chicago.
+Illinois, the S. a. on the first of July 1916.
+My home town in how angle, California, U.S.a.
+I enlisted in the United States army air Force in august of 1942.
+In 1944 I was sent to the Pacific Theatre of town and did not return to the United States until May of 1946 when I was discharged from the air Force and returned to circlian life.
+I was drafted back into service in Between 1981.
+In May 1988, Ileft the U.S. a. for Koren and arrived at K. S. Kousen, Force on June 1, 1950.
+I was assigned to the 15th Squelow, 3rd Bond George, 3rd Bond ting as a nasister.
+On about the 12 th of June I was told to report to though Sperations for a special intelligence lecture in the group briefing room.
+This lettere was attached by about 20 pilots and varietier.
+The lettere was given by a Ceptain Kayserget.
+He said the purpose of this Reture was to familiaring us with one tipe of butters bomb and the procedures necessary to facilitate safe operational use First of all he had a wooders mock-up of the bout which looked about the size of a 500 lb.
+D.P. lomb.
+It had four sections in each of which girm injected insect were to be stouch.
+Each section had a dow which would be opined by a series, which raw longitudinally then the bomb, to a RCL but now when I had the opportunity of realize of its sterrible consequence, I couldn't even allep.